dr4athmos/spark/README.md

 ## Resume:
 The most healthy way to achieve the goal is to deploy spark following documentation, in a way of having more control as possible.
-An issue occured following the documentation, and so running spark-submit command, deviate this approach into a more pragmatical one in order to arrive at the first delivery with a proof of concept.
+An issue occured following the documentation in running spark-submit command, deviate this approach into a more pragmatical one in order to bring a proof of concept in for the first delivery.
-For this reason using a preconfigured Helm chart is considered.
-Unfortunately the chart show some issue with MLlib, that will is the main use of deployment.
+For this reason using a preconfigured Helm chart was considered.
+Unfortunately the chart show some issue with MLlib, that will be the main use of this deployment.
 Moreover the control of the chart is less than a hand-made deployment.
+Positive note is that this solution suggest the use of Livy that could be used to manage jobs queue (to investigate)

-In the following text it's described the specs of the chart with some usefull command and already tried approach.
+Next it's described the specs of the chart with some usefull command and already tried approach.

 ## Prerequisites:
 * kubectl configured